Unit 6 - Practice Quiz

 25 Gradient Boosting improves the model by minimizing:

-A. The number of trees
+A. The variance of the data

-B. The weights of the features
+C. The weights of the features

 26 Which algorithm is most likely to overfit if the number of base estimators (iterations) is too large?